-I have successfully made rotis from Justin’s latest recipe book and I am sure that this new round of Braai Master will inspire another great book.
+I have successfully made rotis from Justin’s latest recipe book and I am sure that this new round of The Ultimate Braai Master will inspire another great book.
 Here is my interview with Justin Bonello.

 Who has been the most influential person in your life?

 To narrow it down to one person would be really unfair, so I’ll go with the obvious – my folks, my wife, my family and my friends.

 What started you on the path of cooking?

 My journey with food was born out of the necessity to know what I had to do with the crayfish that I dived, the mussels that I harvested and the fish that I caught, and that necessity that came out of respecting nature sparked my love for food and cooking.

 Which three ingredients could you not live without?

 Beer, butter and garlic.